81db: Biography

 In 2017 the band self-released a single track, "The Monkey", as part of a "Best of " compilation.

 In 2021 the band self-released the Instrumental EP The Movie Sessions 17/21.
 The EP has 5 songs recorded between 2017 and 2018, after singer William Costello left the band.

 In 2022 the band welcomed a new singer, Luca Giannoni, and in 2023 self-released a new single, "A Little Game Called War".

+After a 13-year hiatus since their previous release, the band returned in 2025 with Nostos, a ten-track studio album.
+The title, derived from the Greek word meaning a return home, symbolizes the band’s journey back to music.
+The record sees the group expanding their musical boundaries while retaining the distinctive style that defines their sound.
+Marking a new chapter in their career, the release also introduces a new vocalist and coincides with a new tour and additional projects.